OPAC Settings and Widgets

 Some examples of third-party software and/or services that require access to PINES resources:

-In order to collaborate with the PINES libraries in contracting for 3rd party technology, PINES will provide a test environment within which the library and/or the vendor may develop and test the crosswalks necessary in order to insure compatibility with Evergreen.
+In order to collaborate with the PINES libraries in contracting for third-party technology, PINES will provide a test environment within which the library and/or the vendor may develop and test the crosswalks necessary in order to ensure compatibility with Evergreen.
 Contact the Help Desk for access.

 Submit the following information to the Help Desk prior to making a purchase decision for evaluation of functionality, security, and support by PINES and so that the PINES team can work out a project timeline for implementation.

 Some things to keep in mind when selecting a product:

 PINES policy approved September 2002.
 Updated December 2012.
 Updated December 2020.

 To add a new SIP device, you will need a couple of pieces of information: